-LD 6808 - Conflict Resolution
+LD 6808 - Conflict Resolution for Organizational Leaders

 Leaders need to be prepared to handle conflict.
 This course equips students with biblical principles to resolve personal, group, and organizational conflict.
 Attention is given to identifying the sources of conflict, the stages of conflict, and applying the biblically based processes necessary to resolve conflict.